-Rides are built around the idea of a modest amount of self-sufficiency.
-You should have the ability to carry your own stuff.
+- Rides are built around the idea of a modest amount of self-sufficiency.
+This means at the minimum you need to carry your own stuff.
 There is no SAG wagon, no support.
 Carry it in a backpack, courier bag, rack, pannier, trailer, basket, whatever.
 But you’ll be the one who has to carry it.
 Bringing the basic stuff to fix a flat is always a good idea.
 But don’t feel like you can’t come if you don’t have the tools or know-how.
 There will most likely be someone to help you out, and if the problem is not field-serviceable, you should be able to hop on transit.

-Pretty much all of my rides are not loops, so don’t expect to end up back where we started.
-Don’t expect to end up near where we started, either.
+- Pretty much all of my rides are not loops, so we don’t end up back or even near where we started.
 If you do need to get back to the start point, I will give you guidance and directions as long as you let me know.

 The walks generally have a good mix of walking conditions: sidewalk, street, grass, dirt, mud, and the occasional stairway.
 Bear this in mind.
 Good walking shoes is a must.
 Something waterproof is recommended for the rainier months, since we can expect to see some mud.